roburger/readme/README.md

 4. [Main algorithm](https://github.com/Stijnantoine99/theorie/tree/master/code/algoritmes/main_algorithm)

-   * The main algorithm is an combination between the greedy and move algorithm
+   * The main algorithm is a combination of the greedy and move algorithm

 ### The algorithms